Brussels Brussels Capital, Belgium Travel Guide

 Many friteries and refreshment stands remain open late, providing satisfying post-nightlife meal options.

-Stay aware of your surroundings, drink responsibly, and plan your transportation home in advance.
-Travel with friends when possible.
+Pay attention to your surroundings, drink responsibly, and plan your transportation home in advance.
+Travel with friends where you can.